A good honours degree at 2:1 (or equivalent). Significant relevant experience will also be considered.

 Months of entry

 The MSc in Educational Assessment has been developed to meet the need for specialists in educational assessment within schools and more widely within the education system.
-The programme combines the expertise of two leading institutions in assessment, the School of Education and CEM (Centre for Evaluation and Monitoring).
+The course is based on the extensive expertise in the School of Education at Durham University.
 You will learn to construct and use tests, classroom assessments, interviews, school inspections and more.
-The programme is 'hands on'; candidates learn about the theory of assessment and the challenges associated with assessment, but there is also a strong focus on providing training into the conducting of assessment.
-Completion of the programme will enable you to apply for the status of Fellow with the Chartered Institute of Educational Assessors (CIEA).
+The course is 'hands-on'; candidates learn about the theory of assessment and the challenges associated with assessment, but there is also a strong focus on providing training in the conducting of assessment.
+The course has strong links to the Chartered Institute of Educational Assessors (CIEA).

-The programme aims to produce specialists who are well equipped to work in assessment within many areas of education.
+The course aims to produce specialists who are well equipped to work in assessment in many areas of education.
 We want these specialists to have good knowledge and skills and be well prepared for the tasks they undertake.
-Specifically, the programme aims:
+Specifically, the course aims:

 - To develop knowledge and awareness of the importance and many roles of assessment in education, and to enable students to engage with debate and to reflect on how to meet the challenges of effective educational assessment;